catfist/Alfred-MyHexo/README.md

 This workflow has attracted a command for managing your Hexo blog.

 ## Setup
-Input your info to some variable and 'source' folder.
+Input your info to some variables and 'source' folder.

 ### '/bin/bash' Script action (Next to 'hx' Script Filter)
 * dir: Path of your hexo project folder